Ben Tillett: Trade union activities

 He began his career as a trade union organiser in 1887 by forming the Tea Operatives and General Labourers Union at Tilbury docks.
 Tillett and his union, renamed the Dock, Wharf, Riverside and General Labourers' Union, rose to prominence during the London dock strike of 1889, although the strike itself began without union involvement.
 Tillett also played a prominent role as a strike leader in dock strikes in 1911 and 1912.
 He was instrumental in forming the National Transport Workers' Federation in 1910, along with Havelock Wilson of the Seamen's Union.

 Tillett's union was the largest of the unions which came together in 1922 to form the Transport and General Workers' Union, however, it was Tillett's deputy, Ernest Bevin, rather than Tillett himself, who took the major role in bringing about the amalgamation.
 Bevin became the General Secretary of the new union, but Tillett held the post of International and Political Secretary until 1931 and retained his seat on the General Council of the Trades Union Congress until 1932.

+By the turn of the 20th Century a blind workforce was now established in the labour market.

+They were prominently employed in craft trades such as weaving, basket making and piano tuning.
+In an era dominated by unionisation the National League of the Blind (NLB) was registered in 1899 and was soon affiliated with both the Trade Union Congress (TUC) and Labour Party.
+By 1912 they had called their first strike in Bristol over non-existent pension schemes for their members a majority of whom were living in poverty.

+One of the many horrors of World War One was the number of soldiers who returned home after being blinded in conflict.

+Persistent lobbying by the NLB forced the Government to set up an Advisory Committee for the Welfare of the Blind.
+It was chaired by Tillett.
+His 1920 Private Members Bill titled Blind (Education, Employment and Maintenance) began the dialogue towards a new way of thinking.
+He set the tone when telling the chamber, 'I do not want a period of war to be the only period when we sit up and take notice.
+Physical deterioration should be a thing of grave concern to all of us at any period'.

+His 1920 Private Members Bill titled Blind (Education, Employment and Maintenance) began the dialogue towards a new way of thinking.
+He set the tone when telling the chamber, 'I do not want a period of war to be the only period when we sit up and take notice.
+Physical deterioration should be a thing of grave concern to all of us at any period'.